Robert Ginzler: Gypsy legacy

 The overture from Gypsy is regarded by many specialists as one of musical theater's greatest.
 Its brassy up-tempo sound has become synonymous with the quintessential big Broadway book musical of the 1950s and early 1960s.
 Although composer Jule Styne was actively involved in writing the overture, he has acknowledged that the final result was greatly helped by the thrilling orchestrations created by Ramin and Ginzler: "So I wrote this [overture] with Sid Ramin and Robert Ginzler, the orchestrators.
 We worked it out so that, at the end, the trumpet player stood up and blew the rafters off.
 It was just the most exciting thing."

 Ginzler's felicitous handling of woodwind as heard in Gypsy and Birdie was an especially important breakthrough to the traditional Broadway sound.
 And in How to Succeed, he showed he could even bring musicality to an office typewriter and humble kazoo chorus (doubling as electric razors).
-In November 1962 Ginzler began working on his last show directed by Sidney Lumet, prophetically titled No Where to Go But Up, when he died of a heart attack at just 52 years of age.
+In November 1962 Ginzler began working on his last show directed by Sidney Lumet, prophetically titled Nowhere to Go But Up, when he died of a heart attack at just 52 years of age.